arthurtc30/ttrpg-bot/README.md

   * `2d10 + 3 + 1d6`
   * `2>d10 + 3 + 1d6` (Rolls 2d10, takes the highest, then adds 3, then rolls 1d6 and adds it)

-> _Note: some of these rolls are not used in regular DnD, but they are included for completeness._
+> _Note: some of these rolls are not used in regular D20 TTRPGs, but they are included for completeness._

 -----